 This pertains to all types of behavior, not just a yoga exercise.
-Do you shy away from taking a class, volunteering, going somewhere to make new friends, etc?
+Do you shy away from such actions as taking a class, volunteering, or going somewhere to make new friends?
 That’s typical behavior.
 It’s uncomfortable to venture into the unknown.
 However, we miss so many opportunities and life enhancing possibilities by retreating into our comfortable cocoons.

 You won’t be proficient the first time you try something new.
 But, you can certainly work up to it.
 The secret is: small, manageable portions.

 1. Think of something that intrigued you, but that you resisted trying with all your reasons and good excuses.

 2. Approach that something with baby steps and keep at it slowly and consistently.

 3. Give it a try for a given period of time, say two weeks.

 4. Check your progress at the beginning and at the end.
 Have you gotten a little better?
 Is it a bit easier?